3 Days in Warsaw – Plan the Best Warsaw Itinerary

 Relax at the Vistula River

-Do you know that the Vistula was once a major way to travel and communicate?
-Grain was brought to Gdansk and goods and sand were taken to the other side of the city in wooden boats.
+The Vistula River was used as a major roadway in the pre-history period.
+Grain was brought to Gdansk, and goods and sand were taken to the other side of the city in wooden boats.

 Things to Know Before Visiting Warsaw